High from the earth I heard a bird;

 How different we are!

-We are busy working to bring Emily Dickinson's "High from the earth I heard a bird" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "High from the earth I heard a bird" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "High from the earth I heard a bird" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.